maarten-pennings/6502/1clock/README.md

 - [1.4.
 Clock - micro switch](#14-Clock---micro-switch) - Using a micro switch for manual clocking
 - [1.5.
 Clock - NE555](#15-Clock---NE555) - Using an NE555 for clocking
 - [1.6.
 Triple clock module](#16-Triple-clock-module) - A standard clock module
+- [1.7.
+The first module: a triple clock](#17-The-first-module-a-triple-clock) - The first PCB for our 6502 computer

 ## 1.1.
 Clock - crystal